rkBrunecz/projectJR/README.txt

 MAP EDITOR CONTROLS
 ESC 		   : Closes the application
-L  	  	   : Allows the user to load in a map
-N  		   : Allows the user to create a new map
-S  		   : Allows the user to save a map
-TAB		   : Displays collision boundaries for objects in the game G  		   : Displays grid lines to show where tiles start and finish T  		   : Displays all the transition points on the map U  		   : Forces the editor to update all layers
+TAB		   : Displays collision boundaries for objects in the game G  		   : Displays grid lines to show where tiles start and finish T  		   : Displays all the transition points on the map
-R		   : Allows the user to perform a test run from the current map being worked on.

 CAMERA CONTROLS
 Right Mouse Button : When a map is created or loaded, right clicking and holding will allow for the user to drag the camera.
 The further the user pulls, the faster the camera moves.